10 Best Index Funds in 2024 for Your Portfolio

 What is considered a good expense ratio?

-Mutual funds and ETFs have among the cheapest average expense ratios, and the figure also depends on whether they’re investing in bonds or stocks.
-In 2020, the average stock index mutual fund charged 0.06 percent (on an asset-weighted basis), or $6 for every $10,000 invested.
-The average stock index ETF charged 0.18 percent (asset-weighted), or $18 for every $10,000 invested.
+Mutual funds and ETFs typically have low average expense ratios, varying with asset class.
+In 2020, the average stock index mutual fund charged 0.06 percent ($6 per $10,000 invested), while the average stock index ETF charged 0.18 percent ($18 per $10,000).

 Is now a good time to buy index funds?